 Loosely adapted from Edith Nesbit’s 1910 novel, Manual Cinema’s The Magic City tells the story of nine-year-old Philomena, who must learn to build a new life with some unexpected characters.
 Using overhead projectors, paper shadow puppets, live actors in silhouette, a live music ensemble, and miniature toy theatre, Manual Cinema’s adaptation of “Magic City” has updated the novel for a modern retelling, creating a miniature city on stage that the audience can explore themselves after every performance.

-Told as a song cycle with live visuals and set in a post-industrial Rust Belt city in the 1990’s, The End of TV explores the quest to find meaning amongst the constant barrage of commercial images designed to sell us lifestyles in the interest of selling us junk.
-The two sides of the American Dream — its technicolor promise as delivered through TV advertising, and its failure witnessed in the dark outcome of industrial decline — are staged in cinematic shadow puppetry and lo-fi live video feeds with flat paper renderings of commercial products.
-The show is driven by a sweeping song cycle performed live by a 5 piece band.
+Set in a post-industrial Rust Belt city in the 1990s and told through a collection of original 70’s R&B-inspired art pop songs, The End of TV explores the quest to find meaning amongst the increasingly constant barrage of commercial images and advertising white-noise.
+Two sides of the American Dream — its technicolor promise as delivered through TV ads, and its failure, witnessed in the dark reality of industrial decline — are staged in cinematic shadow puppetry and lo-fi live video feeds with flat paper renderings of commercial products.
+The show is driven by a sweeping chamber art pop song cycle performed live by a seven-piece band.

 The End of TV depicts the decline of an American rust belt city through the stories of Flo and Louise, both residents of a fictional Midwestern town.
 Flo is an elderly white woman who was once a supervisor at the thriving local auto plant; now succumbing to dementia, her memories of her life are tangled with television commercials and the “call now” demands of QVC.
 Louise, a young black woman laid off from her job when the same local auto plant closes, meets Flo when she takes a job as a Meals-on-Wheels driver.
 The two women begin an unlikely relationship as Flo approaches the end of her life and Louise prepares for the invention of a new one.
 Their story is intercut with commercials and TV programs that are the constant background of their environment.
 One hour in length, The End of TV is performed by 4 actor/puppeteers, 4 musicians, and 1 video/sound effects/singer, and tours will a total of 11 people.